receive a complimentary pair of diamond earrings with your engagement ring order. use code IONA24UK at checkout. T&Cs apply >

 Representing a natural phenomenon, your unique diamond should feel “just right” for you.
 From the cut to the clarity, there’s plenty to consider.
 That’s why we’ve gathered all the information to help you weigh up the difference between the two most popular diamond shapes, the oval and the round brilliant.

-Having accounted for a combined 73% of our 2023 sales so far, the oval and round diamond are both illuminating the industry.
+Having accounted for a combined 73% of our 2023 sales so far, the oval and round diamond are both illuminating the engagement ring industry.
 At first glance, you might not notice a distinct difference between their incredible facet structures.
 However, despite their similar shapes, there are a number of factors that separate the two.
 From pricing to personal style, let’s compare the cuts to hone in on your perfect match…

 How popular are round and oval diamonds?